-See all of our currently available assays for human protein biomarkers
+See all of our currently available Target 96 assays for human protein biomarkers

-If you would like to suggest an assay that is not currently available in our library as an idea for future development, please send an email to firstname.lastname@example.org.
-It would help us if you could specify:
+If you would like to suggest an assay that is not currently available in our library as an idea for future development, please use the link below to go to our wishlist suggestion form:

 More information about our protein biomarkers

 The pages for our protein biomarkers linked to below include calibrator curves that show the performance of each assay with the estimated sensitivity and dynamic range parameters indicated.
 These curves are generated during the assay validation process using recombinant antigens, with data presented as Normalized Protein eXpression (NPX) values plotted against protein concentration (in pg/mL).
 Please note that when analyzing biological samples the data generated will be given in the form of relative quantification (NPX values) and cannot be converted to absolute protein concentrations.
 For more info about NPX measurements, please view the FAQ.

 Note on nomenclature: where proteins have multiple synonyms, the long and short names given below are generally those recommended by Uniprot.
 To see all of the synonyms that may apply to a given marker, visit the Uniprot website and search using the unique Uniprot ID number listed for the protein.